ropensci-archive/roweb2/content/blog/2019-10-02-dev-guide-update-fall19.md

 rOpenSci's [Jeroen Ooms](https://ropensci.org/authors/jeroen-ooms/) has built out a new way for rOpenSci packages to improve documentation for their packages.
 Many of you have likely been building package documentation websites with [pkgdown][].
 There were ways to automate the building of these documentation pages - but nothing as easy as we have now.
 Docs for each rOpenSci package are now built automatically and can be found at `https://docs.ropensci.org/{package}`, where `{package}` is the package name, e.g., the page for the [bowerbird][] package is <https://docs.ropensci.org/bowerbird/>.
 Read Jeroen's post for more details [Introducing the new rOpenSci docs server](https://ropensci.org/technotes/2019/06/07/ropensci-docs/) and see the developer guide section [Automatic deployment of the documentation website](https://devguide.ropensci.org/building.html#automatic-deployment-of-the-documentation-website-docsropensci).

 We've changed our guidelines regarding README's and vignettes.
-If you have chunks shared between the README and any vignettes, then [we recommend using Rmarkdown chunks](https://devguide.ropensci.org/building.html#documentation).
+If you have chunks shared between the README and any vignettes, then [we suggest using Rmarkdown chunks](https://devguide.ropensci.org/building.html#documentation).
 Related issues: [ropensci/dev_guide#159](https://github.com/ropensci/dev_guide/issues/159) and [ropensci/dev_guide#161](https://github.com/ropensci/dev_guide/issues/161).

 Last, we've removed our recommendation about using the `roxygen2` development version because the latest stable version has what is needed regarding tags and the `rev` contributor role. (thanks again [Hugo Gruson][hugog] - [ropensci/dev_guide#165](https://github.com/ropensci/dev_guide/issues/165))